michelle-w-br/chatbot_ml/README.md

-# Custom Chatbot in Python.
+# Custom Chatbot in Python

 ## v1.0: botpress/voiceflow intent with few data
 Classify simple intention patterns specified by users, with Bag-of-Words model and a simple layer neural network model